ZimmermanGroup/py-conformational-sampling/README.md

 conda activate conformational-sampling
 ```

 * Navigate to the root directory of this project (py-conformational-sampling).
-The directory should contain this project's setup.py which pip will look to for installation instructions.
+The directory should contain this project's pyproject.toml which pip will look to for installation instructions.
 * Use pip to install py-conformational-sampling and its dependencies.

 ```